Sabrinas Organizing

 Create an Area to Hold the Small Supplies

 Every craft project contains small items.
 Having a place for all these items is essential.
-They could be stored in drawers, upright plastic bins, filing cabinets, or containers on the top of tables.
+They could be stored in drawers, upright plastic bins (affiliate), filing cabinets, or containers on the top of tables.
 If you have items that can fall and roll away, containers with snappable lids work nicely.
-But, if you have items that need sorting by colors, a small drawer wall mount system may work better for you.
+But if you have items that need sorting by color, a small drawer wall-mount system may work better for you.

 Image of Craft Plastic Portable Craft Storage Organizer Caddy Tote